egberts/egberts.github.io-src/content/articles/gentoo-install.md

 1, `/dev/sda1`, 1g, boot for BIOS or UEFI
 2, `/dev/sda2`, (twice the size of your physical RAM)`, swap space 3, `/dev/sda3`, /`, 128g, "the" root partition
-4. `/dev/sda4`, n/a, the rest of the remaining drive space, used as MBR extension for logical parition 5-9 or entirely by LVM at OS-level.
+4. `/dev/sda4`, n/a, the rest of the remaining drive space, used as MBR extension for logical partition 5-9 or entirely by LVM at OS-level.

 ## Dividing up the drive space